Steve Dalkowski: Pitching speed

 Dalkowski's wildness frightened even the bravest of hitters.
-Ted Williams faced Dalkowski once in a spring training game.
+Hall of Famer batter Ted Williams faced Dalkowski once in a spring training game.
 "Fastest ever", said Williams.
-"I never want to face him again."
-Longtime umpire Doug Harvey also cited Dalkowski as the fastest pitcher he had seen: "Nobody could bring it like he could."
+"I never want to face him again".
+Davey Johnson played with Dalkowski at Elmira, was a Major League Baseball player for 13 years and MLB manager for 20 years, and saw hard throwing pitchers from Sandy Koufax to Aroldis Chapman.
+Johnson said no pitcher ever threw harder than Dalkowski.
+Longtime umpire Doug Harvey also cited Dalkowski as the fastest pitcher he ever had seen, faster than such pitchers as Hall of Famers Koufax, Tom Seaver and Bob Gibson, stating: "Nobody could bring it like he could."
+Harvey said "In one season he broke my bar mask, split my shinguards, split the plastic trim on my chest protector and knocked me back 18 feet (5.49 m)".